Drew Reams, PhD

 Research

 Our lab focuses on understanding the molecular mechanisms of mutations called gene amplifications and copy number variations (CNVs).
 Many important biological phenomena, including cancer, infectious diseases, and bioremediation, depend on these mutations to evolve rapidly to their changing environments.
 Still, the underlying molecular mechanisms remain unclear for all organisms.
-Our lab aims to unravel these central mysteries along with developing various CNV-related applications, such as discovering new genomic biomarkers for early cancer detection and treatment.
+We aim to unravel these central mysteries along with developing various CNV-related applications, such as discovering new genomic biomarkers for early cancer detection and treatment.

 Publications